Exact and Heuristic Algorithms for Constrained Biclustering: Branch-and-cut algorithm

 Observe that, by construction, $\rank(\bar{Z}) = k$, implying that the constrained $k$-DDB problem has a low-rank structure.
 Moreover $\bar{Z} \succeq 0$ and $\bar{Z} \geq 0$ hold as well.
 In line with standard techniques for deriving SDP relaxations of QCQPs, we linearize the quadratic terms by applying the change of variable ${Z_{UU}} = {\bar{Y}_U} \bar{Y}_U^\top \in \mathbb{S}^{n}$, $Z_{VV} = {\bar{Y}_V} \bar{Y}_V^\top \in \mathbb{S}^{m}$ and ${Z_{UV}} = {\bar{Y}_U} \bar{Y}_V^\top \in \mathbb{R}^{\bar{n} \times \bar{m}}$.
 One can easily verify that constraints $Z_{UU} e_U = 1_{\bar{n}}$, $\inprod{\Diag(e_U)}{Z_{UU}} = k$, $Z_{VV} e_V = 1_{\bar{m}}$ and $\inprod{\Diag(e_V)}{Z_{VV}} = k$ hold.
 Thus, the SDP relaxation for the constrained $k$-DDB problem can be expressed as

 Problem \eqref{prob:sdp_shr} is a double nonnegative program (DNN) since the block matrix ${Z}$ is both positive semidefinite and elementwise nonnegative.
 Clearly, the optimal objective function value of the SDP relaxation provides an upper bound on the optimal value of the original non-convex problem.
 Furthermore, if the optimal solution of the relaxation has rank equal to $k$, then it is also optimal for Problem \eqref{prob:or_constr_shr}.

-Additional linear constraints can be imposed to strengthen the quality of the bound.
-Here, we consider the well-known pair and triangle inequalities, whose expression is given by:
+Additional linear constraints can be imposed to strengthen the bound.
+De Rosa and Khajavirad~\cite{de2022ratio} studied the ratio-cut polytope, defined as the convex hull of ratio-cut vectors associated with all partitions of \(n\) points into at most \(k\) clusters.
+This polytope, which is closely related to the convex hull of the feasible region of the constrained \(k\)-DDB problem, was analyzed to characterize its facial structure.
+The authors derived several families of facet-defining inequalities, including the well-known pair and triangle inequalities, expressed as:

 These inequalities exploit the following key property in clustering problems.
 Consider three vertices $\mathcal{U}_i, \mathcal{U}_j, \mathcal{U}_h \in \bar{U}$ (resp. $\mathcal{V}_i, \mathcal{V}_j, \mathcal{V}_h \in \bar{V}$).
 If $(\mathcal{U}_i, \mathcal{U}_j)$ and $(\mathcal{U}_j, \mathcal{U}_h)$ (resp. $(\mathcal{V}_i, \mathcal{V}_j)$ and $(\mathcal{V}_j, \mathcal{V}_h)$) are in the same row cluster $\bar{U}' \subseteq \bar{U}$ (resp. column cluster $\bar{V}' \subseteq \bar{V}$), then $(\mathcal{U}_i, \mathcal{U}_h)$ (resp. $(\mathcal{V}_i, \mathcal{V}_h)$) must be in $\bar{U}'$ (resp. $\bar{V}'$).